 • Check that all cupboards, closets, dishwasher and all appliances are empty.

 • Give movers a tour and instructions for what is being moved.

 • Separate the items you’ll move yourself from the items you’ll want the movers to handle.

-• Ensure parking space for moving truck.
+• Ensure there ample parking space for the moving truck.

 • Take a note of utility meter readings.

 • Leave a note with your new address in the house so that future residents can forward any stray mail.